EDIpack/EDIpack2.0/doc/edipack2.rst

    :glob:
    :hidden:

-   edipack2/11_observables
+   edipack/11_observables

 :ref:`Reduced Density Matrix <rdm>`
 =================================================================

-This part of the |edipack2| code implements the calculation of the impurity Reduced Density Matrix (RDM).
+This part of the |edipack| code implements the calculation of the impurity Reduced Density Matrix (RDM).
 Calculations are performed in each operational mode,  corresponding to the choice of the specific symmetry implemented in the code, i.e. which quantum numbers are to be